Contents of this page:

 Spinal problems can occur in the neck, back or hindquarters - anywhere along the spinal cord.
 And the symptoms might differ depending upon where the problem actually is.

 Just as there are different kinds of spinal problems – each kind has different levels of severity.
 So – besides finding out WHAT the exact problem is – you have to know the severity.
-Sudden and complete paralysis (with no feeling at all in the back legs) is a grave problem – and the outlook is not good.
-These are almost always caused either by injury or accumulated years of stress.
+Sudden and complete paralysis (with no feeling at all in the back legs) with horrendous unrelenting pain is a grave problem – and the outlook is not good.
 Some of those dogs have recovered from paralysis, but the number is small.
 (And, by the way, do NOT confuse sudden paralysis from a back problem with paralysis which is the result of a stroke.)

 Also, be aware that two different dogs can have the SAME diagnosis and each end up with a different prognosis.
 Take, for instance, "calcified discs."
 Some dogs have them, especially older dogs, and never exhibit any problem at all.
 Other dogs can have them cause problems and after proper medication (without surgery) can recover completely.
 But some dogs can have them and be partially or fully paralyzed.